 - (Optional) Additional text describing the function or class in more detail.
 You can omit this if the function is simple.

-- Document parameters, their names, what the mean, any preconditions on their values, e.g. “must be positive”, “may not be empty”.
+- Describe parameters, their names, meaning, any preconditions on their values, e.g. “must be positive”, “may not be empty”.

 - Document what the function returns (return value).